Graduate Program in Anthropology and Applied Archaeology

 We have a 50-year history of graduate education in anthropology.
 Our program is designed to prepare students for a career in public or private archaeology or to pursue a doctoral degree.
 This specially focused master's program concentrates on the archaeology and bioarchaeology of the U.S. Southwest and Plains.
 The department's up-to-date facilities are located in a newly-renovated building and instruction is supplemented by the Blackwater Draw National Historical Landmark archaeological site, the Blackwater Draw Museum, the Agency for Conservation Archaeology, and a variety of opportunities for student employment and research within the department.
 We welcome students right out of a bachelor's degree program as well as those who are starting a second career or who have been working for a while and are ready to move forward by earning a master's degree.

 Coursework is offered in the following areas of faculty expertise: Southwest archaeology, Paleoindian studies, lithic technology, zooarchaeology, GIS, hunter-gatherers, geoarchaeology, historic preservation, cultural resource management, osteology and ceramics.
 Students can choose from two options: either a master's thesis or a combination of an internship and research project.
 The non-thesis plan is now also offered as an online alternative for students who cannot come to campus for regular class meeting times and prefer not to write a traditional thesis.
 The ANTH 510 Internship requirement is flexible and may be completed either virtually with ENMU or another entity, or with the student's present employer, if willing.
 Some elective classes may not be offered online.
-Scroll down for more information about our graduate program online alternative, or contact Dr. Robert Stokes at email@example.com.
+Scroll down for more information about our graduate program online alternative, or contact us at firstname.lastname@example.org.

 Tuition and fees for a full-time, non-resident graduate student are only $389.25 per credit hour while New Mexico residents pay only $293.50 per credit hour.
 Graduate assistantships which include a stipend and an out-of-state tuition waiver are available for qualified students.
 Additional part-time paid position working in the department may also be available.